k88hudson/git-flight-rules/README.md

 ### I want to clone a remote repository

-To clone (copy) a remote repository, copy the url for the repository, and run:
+To clone (copy) a remote repository, copy the URL for the repository, and run:

 ```sh
 $ git clone [url]